bahtiyartan/troia/docs/languagebasics.rst

 Language Basics
 =======================

+*In this section aims to introduce language and it's basic terms.
+Most of subtopics will be discussed detailly in next chapters.*

 TROIA is a high level programming language which is designed by IAS (Industrial Application Software) for developing business applications.

 As a fourth generation programming language (4GL), TROIA has strong abstraction from all hardware specific details, bytes and bits etc.